jorgenavarroortiz/MQTT2MULTICAST/README.md

 # MQTT to multicast

-© Jorge Navarro-Ortiz (jorgenavarro@ugr.es), University of Granada
+© Jorge Navarro-Ortiz (jorgenavarro@ugr.es), University of Granada, 2021

 This repository is composed of two parts: